TaxRavens

 Capital Income (Kapitalindkomst)

-Taxed at up to 42% (bottom tax, municipal tax, and middle tax apply)
+Positive capital income: taxed at up to 42% (bottom, municipal, and middle tax apply)

-Deductible but with reduced effect (maximum deduction value varies by income level)
+Negative capital income: deductible with reduced effect (maximum deduction value varies by income)

 Tax Filing and Compliance